rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231226_New York Times Podcasts.md

 *  Everybody knew, you know, we're the ones who survived.
 *  You know, everybody that was in the shelter or the lucky ones.
 *  After the break, senior producer, Lindsay Garrison shares an update on Idris,
-*  a survivor of La Jueña's fire.
+*  a survivor of La JueÃ±a's fire.
 *  It's still very fresh.
 *  They already honestly till this day, it feels like it was yesterday.
 *  You know, I'm at a hotel and no one knows what happened.